jordanoverbye/are.na-graphql/README.md

 ## Authorisation

-To access private resources, you can add arena personal access tokens to the `Authorization` HTTP headers using the `Bearer` scheme
+In order to access private resources and perform mutations, you can add arena personal access tokens to the `Authorization` HTTP headers using the `Bearer` scheme.
+However, this is not required to perform queries on public channels/blocks.